paked/configure/README.md

 If you write your own Checker I would *LOVE* to see it, create a PR with a new entry in the table!

 # Note
 As you may have noticed, I am not *particularly* great at english.
 If you notice a way to de-garble a few of my sentences be sure to let me know...
-Not only I, but future readers will be greatful too :)
+Not only I, but future readers will be grateful too :)

 ###### *designed and implemented by [Harrison Shoebridge](http://github.com/paked)*